 Gender also plays a role in determining BMR.
 Generally, men tend to have a higher BMR compared to women due to factors such as higher muscle mass and testosterone levels.
 Hormonal differences between men and women, such as estrogen and progesterone levels, can also impact metabolism and overall caloric expenditure.

-See also How many calories in homemade energy balls
+See also How many calories are in a pomegranate martini

 Additionally, genetics can affect BMR and daily caloric burn.
 Some individuals have a genetic predisposition to higher or lower metabolic rates, which can influence the number of calories they burn while at rest.